cainesap/ivacs2024/_pages/programme.md

 * **Does gesture expressivity contribute to emotional resonance in storytelling interaction?** ; Christoph Rühlemann.
 * **Does the alignment quality of bilingual corpus have a greater impact on SMT or NMT?
 Taking the Spanish-Chinese legal bilingual corpus as an example, and analyzing the corpus particularities of the Spanish-Chinese language pair** ; Xiao Liu.
 * **Eat, pay, love: A corpus perspective on the language of first dates** ; Elaine Vaughan, Brian Clancy.
-* **Efficiency, accessibility, and redundancy: the case of postnominal demonstratives in Spanish** ; Laura M. Merino Hernández.
 * **Employing learner needs in corpus literacy teacher education (CLTE) programmes** ; Cathryn Bennett.
 * **Enhancing Corpus Analysis through the Integration of Large Language Models (LLMs)** ; Laurence ANTHONY.
 * **Evaluating Whisper for Sociolinguistic Data Transcription** ; Andreas Weilinghoff.